 West Linn’s wetlands, streams and the vegetated areas beside them are protected as Water Resource Areas (WRA) by Chapter 32 of the Community Development Code (CDC).

-The Planning Commission is considering proposed changes to the CDC that should better protect WRAs and be less complicated:
+The City Council is considering proposed changes to the CDC, already recommended by the Planning Commission at public hearings, which should better protect WRAs and be less complicated:

 - Currently, owners of vacant property within a WRA can only build something that is the “minimum economically viable use” of the land (such as a small 900 square foot house).
 The proposed term: “reasonable use” would allow uses consistent with other uses and buildings on nearby properties or in that same zone.
 This will make the code less subjective and provide landowners with greater certainty.